A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: A Reinterpretation of as a Latent-Variable Model

+Note that there is no longer a computational need to fall back on the Viterbi approximation to EM---we can also efficiently compute the expectations necessary for EM with dynamic programming.

-\paragraph{\newcite{Artetxe2017}'s M-step} The M-step remains unchanged from the exposition in \cref{sec:model} with the exception that we fit $\Omega$ given matrices~$S_{\mathbf{a}}$ and~$T_{\mathbf{a}}$ formed from a one-to-many alignment $\mathbf{a}$, rather than a matching $\mathbf{m}$.
+\paragraph{\citet{Artetxe2017}'s M-step.} The M-step remains unchanged from the exposition in \cref{sec:model} with the exception that we fit $\Omega$ given submatrices~$S_{\alignment}$ and~$T_{\alignment}$ formed from a one-to-many alignment $\alignment$, rather than a bipartite matching $\matching$.

-\paragraph{Why a Reinterpretation?} The reinterpretation of \newcite{Artetxe2017} as a probabilistic model yields a clear analytical comparison between our method and theirs.
-The only difference between the two is the constraint on the bilingual lexicon that the model is allowed to induce. \Ryan{Say more here?
-The point is that we have an ablation study.}
+\paragraph{Why a Reinterpretation?} The reinterpretation of \citet{Artetxe2017} as a probabilistic model yields a clear analytical comparison between our method and theirs.
+We see the \emph{only} difference between the two models is the constraint on the bilingual lexicon that the model is allowed to induce, i.e., our model enforces a one-to-one alignment where as \citeposs{Artetxe2017} does not.